 Seek happiness in God, not in events or things or people.
-If you’re worrying about a certain situation, outcome, or person, rather than focusing on the negative thoughts, force yourself to focus on the positive.
+If you’re worried about a certain situation, outcome, or person, rather than focusing on the negative thoughts, force yourself to focus on the positive.
 If you can’t find anything joyful around you, look up.
 God will always be our one true joy.

 “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5: 16-18

 God knows the plan and outcome, even when you don’t.
 He gives us new mercies each morning, enough to cover whatever you may face today.
 The God who created the Heavens and the earth also created you for a plan and a purpose.
 Take heart in knowing that He has the all answers you seek.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11

 God created us to be relational beings.
 You don’t have to go through trouble or worry alone.
 Reach out to a godly, wise friend, someone you trust who may have gone through a similar situation as to what you’re worried about.
 They can shed light on your worry and pray with you.